Pakistani city is world's biggest reservoir of polio viruses

 In Pakistan, Taliban commanders have forbidden vaccination teams access in some areas.
 A handful of religious leaders have also denounced the campaign as a plot to sterilize Muslim children.

-The rhetoric has fuelled violence against the vaccination teams.
+The rhetoric has fueled violence against the vaccination teams.
 Many teams travel only with police protection.
 Last year there were more than 30 attacks on polio teams.

 But Dr. Elias Durry, the head of the WHO's polio eradication program in Pakistan, emphasised that campaigns in most parts of the country had been successful.